blek213/MyPortfolio/README.md

 ### OnlineShop
 The online shop where we can buy products as a client or add them as a manager.

-I'm still working with this project because I want to use new technologies.
+I'm still working with this project because I want to use new technologies and make my code better.

 *Technology stack:*
 - C#